British summer holiday guide: family-friendly adventures

 Fancy a day on the coast?
 The UK is spoilt for choice when it comes to stunning beaches.
-From the spectacular Isles of Scilly to the rugged beaches of the Scottish Highlands, here is our guide to the most beautiful beaches in Britain.
-During Covid-19 it is important to check how popular a beach is likely to be before you travel.
-If a beach looks too busy, it is better to go elsewhere.
+From the spectacular Isles of Scilly to the rugged coasts of the Scottish Highlands, here is our guide to the most beautiful beaches in Britain.